Home to the Australian story

 Making history and science entertaining

 More than a library, the National Library of Australia provides unparalleled access to Australia's heritage including books, serials, maps, newspapers, music and ephemera.
 The National Archives of Australia, housed in Canberra’s original post office, is also home to documents from our history.
-Search government records or look through the changing exhibitions.
+Search government records or reflect on our history in their ever-changing exhibitions.

 Light it up

-The annual Enlighten festival transforms the Parliamentary Triangle each autumn by projecting patterns of light and colour onto these significant buildings.
-With a mix of street-performances, free entertainment and ticketed events, you'll enjoy this stunning feast for the senses.
+The annual Enlighten Illuminations transforms the Parliamentary Zone each autumn with architectural projections lighting up these iconic buildings.
+Featuring a mix of pop-up performances, food experiences, free entertainment and ticketed events, you’ll be mesmerised by this stunning feast for the senses.

 An arts extravaganza

 A spacious and inviting space, the National Gallery of Australia features inspiring collections of art of both Australian and international acclaim.
 Regular blockbuster exhibitions draw huge crowds, while the permanent galleries offer art and sculpture displays that each tell a unique story.
 The Aboriginal and Torres Strait Islander art collection is the largest in the world.